kotcrab/ghidra-allegrex/README.md

 - Processor type auto-detection for ELF files
 - Support for PSP specific ELF relocation sections (type A and B)
   - Image rebase after loading is also supported
-- Disassembly of VFPU instructions (see limitations bellow)
+- Disassembly and decompilation of VFPU instructions (see limitations bellow)
 - Scripts for importing and exporting PPSSPP `.sym` files (function labels)

 In progress: